Ruuv1337/RTP_IX/README.md

 //tpcrys - Teleport to Crystall room for Corsair Stronghold.
 //tpll - Teleport to left ladder for Corsair Stronghold.
 //tprl - Teleport to right ladder for Corsair Stronghold.
-//hide - Teleport to "hide zone" for Corsair Stronghold. [deleted]
+//[deleted][deprecated] - Teleport to "hide zone" for Corsair Stronghold.

 #Other Functions (free)
 //findu userName - help find User
-//rtpinfo - NEW! other dbg infos (show templates dead monsters) (for tt)
+//rtpinfo - other dbg infos (show templates dead monsters) (for tt)
 //Pet's skill transfer - used automatically.
+//rtpe slot - NEW! double'r your pet for create partner. (specify the pet slot to be duplicated)
-//rtpb - NEW!
-Open broker everywhere
+//rtpb - Open broker everywhere